Working safely with chemicals and fuels on farms

 This guideline introduces the key safety rules you need to follow under HSNO – but it can’t give you all of the answers.
 What you need

 to do will always depend on what substances you use and store.
 Some of the rules, such as whether you need a location test certificate, only apply if you use or store amounts of chemicals and fuels over a set amount, or threshold.
-You can use the HSNO Calculator
+You can use the hazardous substances calculator

-on the hazardous substances website to work out whether you need to comply with these rules – www.hazardoussubstances.govt.nz/hsno-calculator.
+on the hazardous substances website to work out whether you need to comply with these rules – www.hazardoussubstances.govt.nz/calculator.(external link)